thatavidreader/ev_manager_app/README.md

 # EV Manager

-EV Manager is a **Flutter-based mobile application** designed to help **Electric Vehicle (EV) users** efficiently manage their vehicle, locate nearby charging stations, monitor battery status, and plan trips with real-time data.
+EV Manager is a **Flutter-based mobile application** designed to help **Electric Vehicle (EV) users** efficiently manage their vehicle, locate nearby charging stations, monitor battery status and plan trips with real-time data.
-The app features a **modern neon-themed UI**, dynamic station fetching, and a personalized user dashboard.
+The app features a **modern neon-themed UI**, dynamic station fetching and a personalized user dashboard.

 ---